kitschpatrol/renami/readme.md

 Renami depends almost entirely on a configuration file to describe how it should rename files when its run.

-To facilitate this, Renami uses [cosmiconfig](https://github.com/cosmiconfig/cosmiconfig) to search for and find relevant configuration, and also provies a typed configuration factory function to simplify authoring configurations.
+To facilitate this, Renami uses [cosmiconfig](https://github.com/cosmiconfig/cosmiconfig) to search for and find relevant configuration, and also provides a typed configuration factory function to simplify authoring configurations.

-A trivial configuration might look thike this:
+A trivial configuration might look like this:

 ```ts
 // File: "renami.config.ts"